kirbysayshi/node-ddd-jquery/README.md

 de-bowerified, de-amdified, de-gruntified... jQuery.
 Best used via [browserify][], when you don't want to include _all_ of jQuery, just the parts you need.

+NOTE: this is currently underdevelopment, it might not even work.

 [browserify]: https://github.com/substack/node-browserify

 usage